jnozzi/cocoadev.com/markdown/ShouldClassClusterPlaceholderBeASubClass.md

-What do you think? --General/CharlesParnot
+What do you think? --CharlesParnot

 ----

 That is an interesting question.
 I think that the main reason why the placeholder is a subclass of the public class is so that the API methods can be overridden to give more useful information about how the selector is not recognized since the cluster is not being used correctly.
 It is a good point, though, and I can't think of why this needs to be a subclass, off the top of my head.
-Unless you want to have it respond in some special way, it does seem as though making the placeholder a subclass of General/NSObject would probably be sufficient.
+Unless you want to have it respond in some special way, it does seem as though making the placeholder a subclass of NSObject would probably be sufficient.
 Note that this isn't evident in the tutorial you mentioned since the public superclass did this for them.
 This is not the general case since some of the public methods may be worth implementing in the superclass.

 However, there is no real problem with subclassing the public superclass since allocating the instance variables takes no time (a larger chunk of memory is malloc'ed - which may take more or less time depending on the implementation and if a new page has to be requested) so long as they are not initialized.
 If there is common code, shared by the subclasses, which requires these instance variables, then there is no problem with declaring the instance variables in the public superclass.
 If only some of the subclasses share this code, however, it should probably be some intermediate class which declares them and implements the code, not the superclass (this is one of the concerns with allowing third-party extensions of a cluster).